Pre-fabricated churches, often called ‘iron churches’, ‘iron chapels’ or ‘tin tabernacles’, were developed in the mid-19th century.

-Corrugated iron was invented and patented in Britain in 1829, and was the first mass-produced cladding material of the modern building industry.
-It was a technological breakthrough; the corrugations much stronger, while just as cheap and easy to transport as flat sheeting.
+Corrugated iron was invented and patented in Britain in 1829 and was the first mass-produced cladding material in the modern building industry.
+It was a technological breakthrough: the corrugations were much stronger and as cheap and easy to transport as flat sheeting.

 Do any tin tabernacles survive today?

-There are only 86 remaining corrugated iron churches surviving in England, and fewer than 20 of these are listed.
+Only 86 remaining corrugated iron churches of all denominations survive in England, and fewer than 20 are listed.

 Some are still used as places of worship.
 New uses have been found for others.
-Some redundant chapels have been moved to museums for preservation such as St Chad’s Mission Church which was moved from near Telford to the Ironbridge Gorge Museum Trust’s Blists Hill Victorian Town in Shropshire.
+Some redundant chapels have been moved to museums for their preservation, such as St Chad’s Mission Church which was moved from near Telford to the Ironbridge Gorge Museum Trust’s Blists Hill Victorian Town in Shropshire.